Akith-002/StreamBox/README.md

 ## 🎯 Overview

-StreamBox is a full-stack movie browsing application built as part of the IN3210 Mobile Applications Development course.
-It demonstrates industry-standard practices used by companies like Netflix, Spotify, and Uber, featuring:
+StreamBox is a full-stack movie browsing application demonstrating industry-standard practices used by companies like Netflix, Spotify, and Uber, featuring:

 - **Backend for Frontend (BFF) Pattern** - Custom Node.js backend proxying TMDB API
 - **Monorepo Architecture** - Organized workspace with shared TypeScript types